5 OF THE BEST BEACHES ON THE FLEURIEU PENINSULA

 4. Waitpinga Beach

-Tell me more: Waitpinga and Parsons beach are two of my favourite surf beaches on the Fleurieu Peninsula.
+Tell me more: Waitpinga and Parsons beach in Newland Head Conservation Park are two of my favourite surf beaches on the Fleurieu Peninsula.
 When the waves are small, it's a very fun place to surf, however swells become extremely heavy on bigger days so people should be wary of their abilities and not paddle into anything they’re uncertain about.
 These beaches boast beautiful soft sand and are both great spots for fishing.

 5. Port Elliot